Gre-mie/fight_game/contributing.md

 - `vars/` - contains sctips that set variables when exicuted
     + `entities/` - variables for entities that can be interacted with
 - `functs/` - contains scrips that setup files and read functions when exicuted
-    + `debug` - functions used for debugging such as `log.sh`
-    + `paths` - functions for pathing such as checking if a path exists

 ## Run tests

-Use `./tests.sh [path]` from the project root to exicute all valid test files in given directory and sub directories.
-If no path given will run tests from `./tests/`
+Use `./tests.sh [path]` from the project root to exicute all valid test files in the given directory and all sub directories.
+If no path is given, will run tests from `./tests/` by default.